Baltimore-area district pushes back against Trump comments

 Residents are clear-eyed about the community's challenges but frustrated by Trump's comments, which seemed to shrink the city to a crime-infested caricature.

 Other parts of the city are represented by two other Democratic lawmakers: Reps.
-John Sarbanes and Dutch Ruppersburger.
+John Sarbanes and Dutch Ruppersberger.
 Statewide, Democrats outnumber Republicans 2 to 1.

 Earlier Monday, the Rev. Al Sharpton held a news conference at a West Baltimore church alongside former Maryland Lt.
 Gov. Michael Steele, a Republican.